jezevec10/jstris-guide/guide.md

 - BSblock+7b
 - BigBlock+7b

 **7-bag** is the standard and default randomizer.
-Imagine a small bag with 1 each of the 7 different blocks.
+Imagine a small bag with one of each of the 7 different blocks.
 Now you draw out, one by one, a piece until the bag is empty.
-Then you get a new bag with again 1 each of the 7 different blocks.
+Then you get a new bag, again with one of each of the 7 different blocks.
 Now you draw out one by one once more.
 Repeat.
 This is how the 7-bag randomizer works.

-**14-bag** is much like 7-bag only the bag is doubled in size, with 2 of each of the 7 blocks.
+**14-bag** is much like 7-bag, only the bag is doubled in size, with 2 of each of the 7 blocks.
 Once again, you draw out each piece from the bag, one by one, until the bag is empty.
 Rinse and repeat.

 **Classic** randomizer gives you completely random pieces.
 This randomizer makes stacking very challenging.

-**C2Sim** A simulation of the Cultris 2 randomizer, described in this [post by Integration](http://harddrop.com/forums/index.php?showtopic=5080&st=0&p=71443&#entry71443)
+**C2Sim** is a simulation of the Cultris 2 randomizer, described in this [post by Integration](http://harddrop.com/forums/index.php?showtopic=5080&st=0&p=71443&#entry71443)

-**One block** This randomizer gives you a randomly selected block is chosen for you at the start and you will get only that specific block for the whole game.
+**One block** This randomizer gives you a randomly selected block at the start, and you will get only that specific block for the whole game.

-**Two block** This randomizer is like the One Block one, only it alternates between two specific blocks instead.
+**Two block** This randomizer is like the One Block randomizer, only it alternates between two specific blocks instead.

 **One 7-bag** The same bag of 7 pieces is repeated indefinitely.
 Using this randomizer, you will get the same sequence of 7 pieces over and over.